 Looking back now this period from 2000 to early 2004 includes countless notable experiences - but here are a few that really stand out:

 The third event happened in October 2001 after that final Core Team season.
 I had decided to meditate for at least one circuit of the Circle line on the London underground.
-So I sat there in the end for two and a half circuits round central London and the West End from around 2:30 to around 4:45 thus just hitting the early rush hour.
-I was sitting there trying to look as if I was dozing and I reckon I made it into something close to first Dhyana the second time I passed Paddington at the end of around one and a half hours of the mindfulness of breathing.
-I finally opened my eyes to be moderately surprised by how full the carriage now was, but the place felt notably still and I was in a pleasantly peaceful state after my 'meditation marathon'.
+So I sat there in the end for two circuits round central London and the West End from around 2:30 to around 4:45 thus just hitting the early rush hour.
+I was sitting there trying to look as if I was dozing and I reckon I made it into something close to first Dhyana the second time I passed Paddington following around one and a half hours of the mindfulness of breathing.
+I finally opened my eyes after about two hours and ten minutes to be moderately surprised by how full the carriage now was, but the place felt notably still and I was in a pleasantly peaceful state after my 'meditation marathon'.

 For next memoir click on this link: seventh memoir with metta